j19sch/j19sch.github.io/posts/2023/20230911-agile-history-it-matters-right-at-frogs-conf.md

 - Silos instead of small iterations.
 - Wrapping all of this up in a a methodology with 1000 process steps.
 It doesn't work, but as a product it does sell.

 While that is a great start and we were getting short on time, it also feels very limited to me.
-Even though I did work in quite a waterfall way the first six-ish years of my career, it feels far away and I have trouble imagining myself back in such an environment.
+Even though I did work in quite a waterfall way the first six-ish years of my career, those memories feel far away and I have trouble imagining myself back in such an environment.
 And I suspect the same applies to the other participants.

-It makes me wonder how people who have never had that experience, interpret the Agile Manifesto.
+It makes me wonder how people who have never experienced those waterfall days, interpret the Agile Manifesto.
 If you don't realize that people used to write several layers of design documents (architecture, functional design, technical design) before writing a single line of code, how will you make sense of *"Working software over comprehensive documentation"*?
 Does it make all documentation suspect?
 If you've never been part of a Pert or Gantt chart spanning at least nine months, what do you make of *"Responding to change over following a plan"*?
-Is any planning at all a waste of time?
+Is all planning a waste of time?